 I. Lifeline for two countries

-II.
+III.
 The hungry neighbours

 The canoeros, who steer the boats called canoas in Spanish, are the spine of both the formal and the informal economy in this isolated frontier region.
 To survive, a canoero has different lines work.
 Fishing is one of them.
 Transport people from one country to the other a second one.
 Contraband is a third option.
-Given the lack of jobs and the economic crisis in Venezuela, the communities along the Arauca river depend on contraband.

-III.
+IV.
 Cat and Mouse

 It is six oclock in the morning.
 The sun reflects on the surface of the river.
 The canoeros have already been working for two hours.
 A boat disembarks on the beach.
 Three men and a woman jump out and run ten meters to hide in a line of trees.
 The reason for their hurry approaches in the middle of the river: a Venezuelan Navy vessel.
 The boat turns off its engines and rocks in the current.